 Haitian coffee has had a wild ride over the years.

 From an abused colony that pumped out over half of the world’s coffee, to a proud nation whose coffee production is in shambles, Haiti’s coffee industry has been to hell and back multiple times… and it’s still here.

 The island nation is a perfect place to grow coffee, and its people will not let go of this part of their national heritage easily.
 Their story is sad, challenging, and yet ultimately, hopeful.

 Here’s our take on all things Haitian coffee.

-TOP PICK: Singing Rooster's Haitian Coffee
+Singing Rooster’s Haitian Coffee

 Singing Rooster Inc. is a company laser-focused on the Haitian coffee industry.
 Their mission is to bring a new infusion of life to the many Haitian coffee farmers by connecting them with customers who want to honor their hard work and respect their coffee beans.

 Whether you’re looking for green coffee, roasted coffee, or even a coffee subscription, they’ve got you covered.